PMT-Test-Facilities/ptf-daq-programs/README.md

 4. Start the feMotor00  and feMotor01 frontends.
 Start both!
 Even if you're only using gantry0.
 At the time of writing the code only works (reliably) if both gantries are movable.

+Reinitializing takes a while!
+Give it at least 3-4 minutes.
+The displayed positions may show nonsense temporarily while the optical box tilts around and things don't exactly know where the gantries are

 # Common Problems

 ## The buffer is too small